Master Innovation

 We’ll also share insights from Acumen Fellows and Acumen Academy course takers on how to set strategies to collaborate for maximum impact, whether you’re working within or partnering with government.

-Adopting a Lean Mindset
+Adopting a lean mindset

 Innovation is disruptive by nature.
 This is celebrated in the world of technology startups; Facebook’s mantra for the first eight years was ‘Move fast and break things.’